As the heat cycle ends, most cat owners feel a magnificent relief. But is it gonna last for you? So, let’s talk about how often do cats go in heat.

 In the latter case, the queen will go in the state of diestrus, also termed as false pregnancy.
 Unlike false pregnancy in dogs, cats rarely show other symptoms of true pregnancy except increased appetite, weight gain and swelling of teats.

+You can find more information about false pregnancy in cats here.
 False pregnancy usually lasts for 35 to 40 days, after which the queen returns back to normal cycling.